linuxserver/docker-beets/README.md

 ## Versions

-* **03.11.19:** - Swap copyartifacts for extrafiles, add gmusic-api, update endpoints with nightly tag.
+* **03.11.19:** - Swap copyartifacts for extrafiles, update endpoints with nightly tag.
 * **01.03.19:** - Switch to python3.
 * **07.02.19:** - Add fftw-dev build dependency for chromaprint.
 * **28.01.19:** - Add pipeline logic and multi arch.